Porcelain Veneers in West Chester

 When you return in about two weeks, we’ll fit and bond the final porcelain veneers to your teeth so you can start enjoying your stunning new smile.

 Are porcelain veneers a good option for me?

-If you’re considering porcelain veneers, the first step is a consultation with Dr. Joel R. Koch in West Chester, OH.
+If you’re considering porcelain veneers, the first step is a consultation with Dr. Joel R. Koch our dentist in West Chester, OH.
 In addition to discussing your goals, we’ll rule out any oral health issues that may be causing your cosmetic flaws, such as gum disease or a misaligned bite.
 While a consultation with Dr. Koch is the only way to determine if you’re a good candidate, here’s what to consider:

 - Any existing gum disease or tooth decay needs to be addressed before you can wear porcelain veneers.

 - If a tooth is lacking enough enamel or has significant damage, a dental crown may be a better option.

 - You’ll need to continue good oral hygiene to ensure that the affected teeth and gums stay healthy.

 Porcelain veneers can be weakened and cracked by nail-biting, grinding or clenching your teeth and using your teeth on non-food objects like pencils or ice.
 Porcelain veneers aren’t designed for these types of repetitive wear.
 If you grind or clench your teeth, don’t hesitate to ask Dr. Koch about a custom night guard.